 - Tuition payment: Full payment of tuition is required at the time of registration.
 Tuition is not pro-rated.
-Payment plans are available through the Business Office.
-Call 501.396.0307 for more information.
+Payment plans are available.
+Call the Museum School Office at 501.396.0353 for more information.

 - AAC members receive 20% off tuition for one year from the date their membership is posted.
 The member discount applies to all classes and workshops for which a member registers unless otherwise noted.

 - AAC Work Studies receive a tuition discount.
 Work Study positions are not open for application; Work Study students are carefully selected by Department Chairs based on years of experience and/or other qualifications that would make them helpful to a particular department.
 Work Studies must register in the Museum School Office.

 - A limited number of scholarships (adult and child) is available based on either financial need or artistic merit.
 Financial-based scholarships require submission of the first two pages of the applicant’s W-2 forms.
 Merit-based scholarships require a portfolio review.
 Scholarships are granted on a first-come, first-served basis.
 The Museum School does not provide full scholarships; scholarship amounts are usually equal to half the non-member rate of tuition.
 Full payment of the discounted scholarship rate is required at the time of registration.
 Contact the Museum School Office at email@example.com for Scholarship Application Forms.
 A $35 fee is required to hold your space in a class.
 If the class is cancelled, you will be refunded.
 If the class makes, the $35 will go toward the total owed.

 - AAC employees and Museum School faculty receive employee discounts.
 If this discount applies to you, you will be notified.
 AAC employees and docents must register in the Museum School Office.

 paying by credit card

 - Pending charges will appear on your credit card statement as a payment to BB *Non-Profit Charity (pending) CA*.